-Cheap plastic baskets cost only a few dollars and they’re great for storing shoes and other large items in the back of an SUV/minivan.
+Cheap plastic baskets cost only a few dollars and are great for storing shoes and other large items in the back of an SUV/minivan.
 We try to get the collapsible ones.
-That way, we can store one or two flat and use them when we need additional compartments in the back of the vehicle.
+That way, we can store them flat and pop them out when we need additional compartments in the back of the vehicle.

 28. Document the trip

 Consider getting a road camera for the trip.
 It's fun to document the drive, and it can also come in handy should you get involved in an accident.

 We take lots of photos pretty much every day of a long trip.
 Mainly just using our phones.
 A week into the trip, the phone usually gets filled up.

 We used to manually back up everything on our laptop at the end of every day.
 Fortunately, it's much easier now, as our phones back up everything directly to Google Photos when we connect to the WiFi at the end of every day.